Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The Committee—

-   1. recommends to the annual general meeting the amount of the annual subscriptions (if any) and joining fees (if any) for the following financial year; and
+   a) recommends to the annual general meeting the amount of the annual subscriptions (if any) and joining fees (if any) for the following financial year; and

    2. determines the date for payment of the annual subscription.

 2. The Committee may determine that any new Member who joins after the start of a financial year must, for that financial year, pay a fee equal to—

-   1. the full annual subscription;
+   a) the full annual subscription;

    2. a pro rata annual subscription based on the remaining part of the financial year; or